 Moreover, there is a substantial degree of similarity between the TDF universe average and that of the Morningstar Lifetime Moderate Risk series across most vintage years.
 This comparison is displayed in Figure 2.
-The S&P Target Date Through Benchmarks are also largely similar but have a higher equity allocation, and by extension, a higher risk profile across much the lifecycle.
-The S&P Target Date Through series even has higher equity allocations than the allocation of the TDF universe that is one standard deviation above the mean across the near-dated vintage years.
-This is interesting because in theory, the "S&P Through" series should represent that average of through "TDF Through" providers.
-Their methodology looks at Factset TDF holdings and has a specific set of criteria for determining what gets classified as a "through" TDF and utilizes a percentile-driven manner that is designed to exclude outliers for determining asset allocations.
-This differs from our methodology, which utilizes an averaging method with one representative share class per provider that does not exclude any outliers because we feel that all information is relevant.
-A 'to' provider goes from 2020 vintage year to retirement portfolio, whereas a 'through' provider will include vintage years, such as 2015 and 2010, beyond the most recent vintage year.
+The biggest difference occurs in the long-dated vintage years, where the Morningstar series has higher relative equity allocations.
+The S&P Target Date Through Benchmarks are also largely similar, but have a slightly higher equity allocation, and by extension, a higher risk profile across much the lifecycle.
+The S&P Target Date Through series has higher equity allocations than those of the TDF universe that are one standard deviation above the mean across the near-dated vintage years (postretirement).